-The “LIMBO 21” project include a series of portraits and images of an everyday routine during the travel or in the shelters or refugee camps in Europe.
-Important is a state of uncertainty and a long time of waiting that one need to survive in order to be granted the asylum status or to be deported back to Turkey.
+The “LIMBO 21” project included a series of portraits and images of everyday routines during the refugees’ travels or in the shelters and refugee camps across Europe.
+Something important is the state of uncertainty and long waiting time refugees need in order to survive and be granted asylum status or to be deported back to Turkey.

-The title of this project, appeared during numerous conversations with the refugees.
-All of them were willing to share the experience of the difficult travel, many of them survived a long walk through the mountains or crossed the sea in an illegal boats.
-Some claim being robbed in Bulgaria, others lost contact with their relatives.
-But all this stories have one common conclusion – fear about the future and strong feeling of not knowing what the future will bring.
-Most of the refugees I have talked to had no idea about their future in Europe.
-The most common answer was “I don’t know”.
+The title of this project appeared during numerous conversations with the refugees.
+All of them were willing to share their experience during the difficult travel; many of them survived long walks through the mountains or crossed the sea illegally in boats.
+Some claim having been robbed in Bulgaria, others lost contact with their relatives.
+But all these stories have one common conclusion – fear about the future and strong feelings of not knowing what it will bring.
+Most of the refugees I talked to had no idea about what their future in Europe would be like.
+The most common answer I received was “I don’t know”.